richardmillen/etude-1-finite-state-machine/functional_state/README.md

 This folder contains a number of examples / use cases for a finite-state machine, with a functional (rather than imperitive) flavour.

-For instance all input events are handled by lambda functions, regular expressions are used to determine if/when/how input should be handled and conditions may be defined against a state that determines whether it may be entered.
+For instance all input events are handled by lambda functions, regular expressions are used to determine if/when/how input should be handled and conditions may be defined against a state that determine whether it may be entered.

 ## The Examples